How to Install Ansible (Automation Tool) on Debian 11

 To run the playbook, execute following command

-Verify whether Apache is installed and started on Dev host, run following ansibe ad-hoc commands
+Verify whether nginx is installed and started on Dev host, run following ansibe ad-hoc commands

-$ ansible dev -m shell -a 'systemctl status httpd'
+$ ansible dev -m shell -a 'systemctl status nginx'

-Great, above confirms that playbook has been executed successfully on dev host.
-That’s all from this guide, kindly post your queries and feedback in below comments sections.
+Great, above output confirms that playbook has been executed successfully on dev host.
+That’s all from this guide, we hope you have found it informative and useful.
+Feel free to post your queries and feedback in below comments sections.

 Read Also: How to Install Microsoft Teams on Ubuntu/Debian Linux